AbhijithAJ/intimations/README.md

 ```bash
 ffuf -w /wordlist.txt -u https://target/FUZZ ; python3 -m intimations telegram -t "Title of Process" -m "Successfully executed"
 ```
-After your cloud platform has completed FUZZING or the execution of your instruction, you will receive a Telegram notification on your mobile device.
+You will receive a Telegram notification on your mobile device once your cloud platform has completed FUZZING or the execution of your command.

 ### Integrating intimations in code